 Would you do things differently today if you’d have to start learning Mandarin all over again?
 I would!
 Based on my own experience and what I know from others, here are six don’ts for learning Chinese.

-Don’t skip the basics of Pinyin, tones and pronunciation
+01. Skip the basics of Pinyin, tones and pronunciation

-- Speak and recognize the four tones
+- Speaking and recognizing the four tones

 Can you learn Chinese without Chinese characters?
 This is an intensely debated question.
 It all depends on your personal goals: what degree of proficiency do you want to reach?
 Which language skills matter to you?